Soccer Red Card Rules (Official With Examples)

 • The First Red Card

-The red card rule is one of the most important for you and your team, so let’s examine what they mean.
+The red card rule is among the most important for you and your team, so let’s examine what they mean.

 23 May 2012. the Galaxy Go Down to 10 Men After a Red Card Was Given During the Major League Soccer Game Between the San Jose Earthquakes and The Los Angeles Galaxy at The Home Depot Center